Bariloche vs. Queenstown: The World's Two Best Lake-and-Mountain Towns Compared

 Bariloche in Argentine Patagonia and Queenstown in New Zealand's South Island occupy the same niche in the travel world: small mountain towns on with ski resorts, adventure sports, craft beverages, and scenery that makes you question reality.

-They're often compared for good reason — the landscapes are eerily similar (both are in the southern hemisphere, both sit at roughly 41° south latitude).
-But the experiences are different.
-I've spent serious time in both.
-Here's the honest comparison.
+They get compared for good reason — the landscapes are eerily similar, both in the southern hemisphere, both sitting at roughly 41° south latitude.
+But the experiences diverge in ways worth knowing before you book.
+Here's the honest comparison, side by side.

 The Setting

 Bariloche sits on the shore of Lago Nahuel Huapi (557 sq km) surrounded by the Andes.
-The lake is deep blue, surrounded by dense lenga beech forests and snow-capped volcanic peaks.
-Isla Victoria sits in the middle.
-The Circuito Chico drive reveals new lakes and viewpoints every few kilometers.
+The lake runs deep blue, ringed by dense lenga beech forests and snow-capped volcanic peaks.
+Isla Victoria floats in the middle.
+The Circuito Chico drive hands you a new lake or viewpoint every few kilometers.

 Queenstown wraps around Lake Wakatipu (293 sq km), framed by the Remarkables mountain range.
-The lake is deep blue-green, carved by glaciers, and surrounded by tawny tussock grasslands and dramatic peaks.
-The Skyline Gondola offers aerial views.
+The water shades deep blue-green, glacier-carved and hemmed in by tawny tussock grasslands and dramatic peaks.
+The Skyline Gondola delivers the aerial view.

 Winner: Draw.
 Both are jaw-droppingly beautiful.
-Bariloche has more lakes (seven on the famous route alone).
+Bariloche gives you more lakes (seven on the famous route alone).
 Queenstown's Remarkables are more dramatic.

 Adventure Activities